G-S9N6DX06CF

 The thick skin of this animal may offer protection from bee stings.

-They are however not impervious to them and bee stings may in fact account for some of their deaths.
+They are however not impervious to them, and bee stings may in fact account for some of their deaths.

-The stories are that the Greater honey guide bird supposedly guides them to the beehives by calling them and repeatedly fanning its tail, displaying the white outer feathers.
+The stories are that the Greater honey guide bird guides them to the beehives by calling them and repeatedly fanning its tail, displaying the white outer feathers.

 The bird then swoops from tree to tree and waits for the animal to follow it to the bee's nest.